-Mindless Eating is a book that had been sitting on my to read list for quite a while so when I saw it on a friend’s bookshelf I took the opportunity to borrow and read it.
-It’s definitely worth reading!
-Quite an eye opener into how easily our body is tricked into overeating – without even realising it.
-It shows you how to remove the cues that cause you to overeat and ways in which how to re-engineer your kitchen and your eating habits to be more mindful of what goes into our mouths and have a healthier eating relationship.
+Few of us are immune to Mindless Eating.
+Despite our best efforts we can quite easily trick our bodies into overeating – without even realising it.
+Learn how to remove the cues that cause you to overeat, how to re-design your kitchen and eating habits to be more mindful of what goes into our mouths and have a healthier eating relationship.

 “Food is a great pleasure in our life – not something we should compromise.
 We simply need to shift our surroundings to work with our lifestyle instead of against it“

 EVERYONE eats more if given a larger portion

 But most of us think we won’t be affected by a larger size.
 Wansink conducted studies in movie theatres where they gave free popcorn to movie-goers in either Medium or large-tubs.
 The trick was that it so stale (5 days old to be exact) it squeaked upon eating!!
 Despite this, those with the big popcorn buckets ate 53% more!
 Countless other studies have shown similar results with larger portion sizes – irrespective of how hungry someone is (or isn’t).

 No is immune to environmental cues

 Regardless of their eating habits, size, shape or cultural background, everyone thinks (wrongly) that they are immune to the power of our environment.
 This includes who we are eating with, packaging, plates, food descriptions, colour, smells, distractions…..

 Our memory is imperfect and unable to remember everything we eat